Peter Gronquist at Unit London

 Gronquist’s early sculptures juxtapose the natural with the artificial - stuffed animals which have their antlers decorated with gold replica weaponry and fashionable brand logos - a humorous reflection on our revolution of desire through consumerism.
 During this period Gronquist incorporated ideas relating to America’s mass consumption-obsessed society by integrating the icons of their purchasing power into his work, much like Warhol and the American Pop artists of the 1960s, who lived through the longest uninterrupted period of economic expansion in history, and whose work made reference to the resultant surge in mass production.
 Gronquist's self-dubbed ‘hyper-American’ approach, appropriated designer labels, symbols of wealth, luxury, and the firearms of America’s gun culture to critique his society and the mutation of the American Dream, "Our culture puts money and violence on way too high of a pedestal.
 I think these days people no longer see the line between entertainment and reality."

-Peter Gronquist’s ‘Mirror’ works develop the notion of captivation, for both the artist, as creator, and the audience, as viewer.
+Peter Gronquist’s Mirror works develop the notion of captivation, for both the artist, as creator, and the audience, as viewer.
 Gronquist uses infinity mirrors as an independent medium, but considers their significance not as an entirety, but instead as a representation of everything we hold dear to be temporary.
 The artist believes that infinity as a concept in this context is a fallacy and can only exist in the abstract.
-As light passes through the impurities in the glass, it loses roughly 7% of its light with each reflection, resulting in the images fading backwards into blackness, or nothingness.
-Ultimately meaning that the image slowly ceases to exist.
-By presenting this nihilistic view of the work Gronquist calls the viewer to make a choice: does this mean that everything dies so nothing matters, or, that everything dies so everything matters, and is therefore precious.
-Gronquist comments – ‘more importantly it exposes the man-made item as weak, and therefore highlights its own temporary nature.
+As light passes through impurities in glass, it loses roughly 7% of its light with each reflection, resulting in the images fading backwards into blackness, or nothingness.
+Ultimately, the image slowly ceases to exist.
+By presenting this nihilistic view of the work, Gronquist calls the viewer to make a choice: does this mean that everything dies so nothing matters, or, that everything dies so everything matters, and is therefore precious.
+Gronquist comments – "more importantly it exposes the man-made item as weak, and therefore highlights its own temporary nature.
 It affirms explicitly that our mark on this place is the most temporary of all.
-The works of man, followed by the elements, and with them the universe, will eventually die’.
+The works of man, followed by the elements, and with them the universe, will eventually die."

 Born 1979 in the USA, Gronquist resides and works in Portland, Oregon.
 He attended the School of Visual Art New York and received a Bachelor of Fine Arts in painting from San Francisco Art Institute in 2001.
 He has shown works at The Pittsfield Museum of Art, Scope New York and Miami, Hashimoto Contemporary in San Francisco, and Winston Wachter in Seattle.
-Gronquist’s debut exhibition at Unit London - Shape Shifter is currently on show.
+Gronquist’s exhibition - Shape Shifter - was showcased at Unit London in February 2019.